prep2/Kellermann-Foundation/Modern Instructions.md

 ## Running Tomcat inside an IDE ##
 We will be using Intellij IDEA Ultimate for this documentation.
 Using VS Code instead will be fairly straight forward provided you understand how to run Tomcat inside Intellij, and know how VS Code is structured.

-Launch Intellij and open the hospital_maternity_hmis_project folder inside the Kellermann Foundation folder.
+Launch Intellij and open the *hospital_maternity_hmis_project* folder inside the *Kellermann-Foundation* folder.
 This is where Tomcat will set its starting directory when you start up the server.

 Make sure your Project SDK is Java 1.8 inside Project Structure (located in the File tab or the grid icon in the top left of the IDE).
 Next we need to add a Tomcat configuration.
-There is a configuration dropdown between the build and run icons in the toolbar, click it and open the "Edit Configurations" link.
+There is a configuration dropdown between the build and run icons in the toolbar, click it and open the **Edit Configurations** link.
-Click "Add New Configuration" and select Tomcat Server.
+Click **Add New Configuration** and select Tomcat Server.
 YOu may need to hit a "Show more" button of some kind.
 It will ask you if you want a local or a remote configuration, select local.
 Intellij should auto-populate the settings fou.
 Try running the program using the Build & Run buttons, it should open the webpage at http://localhost:8080/BHMS/

 If it doesn't work, try changing the port and URL in the Edit Configurations panel.
 For example, change http://localhost:8080/BHMS/ to http://localhost:8082/BHMS/
 Make sure the HTTP and the URL match when you do so.
+Other issues can come up, Google may help you resolve thsoe quickly.

 ## Populating the Database ##
 To populate the database, you need to run commands inside the MariaDB shell.
 Search for MariaDB on your computer, you should see a shell with the name "Command Prompt (MariaDB 10.4 (x64))".
 Open it, and note that the shell opens to your system32 folder.
 You need to change the directory to the folder containing the database SQL scripts located in \Kellermann-Foundation\sql\.